Pruvendo/multiversx-hackathon-artifacts/README.md

 # multiversx-hackathon-artifacts

 ### Here is artefacts of working of multiversx Hackaton
-1. Rust -> Ursus ranslator
+1. Rust -> Ursus translator